 If they have wheels, they can also potentially drive on roads, although this will vary entirely based on the size of the crane and local laws.
 More often they’re hauled on the back of an appropriate truck.

 Since our founding as a one-man operation over 25 years ago, Bobcat Contracting has grown into one of the most reliable construction support contractors in Texas.
 We’re more than just a crane equipment rental company – we supply a wide variety of heavy vehicles, tools, machinery, and expertise to working sites across Texas and Oklahoma.
-We have a scrupulous focus on safety, which is why contractors turn to us time and again for support.
+We have a scrupulous focus on safety and crane repair services, which is why contractors turn to us time and again for support.
 Our safety record is truly among the best in the country.

 If you’re working a job that calls for a crane or other heavy equipment, Bobcat will get the job done right, while protecting your workers and assets.
 Contact us for a consultation.